-In 2007, when Secretary-General Ban Ki-moon led the UN, the heads of the organization’s agencies, funds and programs to achieve the UN climate neutral by 2020.
+In 2007, when Secretary-General Ban Ki-moon led the UN, the heads of the organization’s agencies, funds and programs vowed to achieve the UN climate neutral strategy by 2020.
 The Ban initiative aimed to: “estimate the greenhouse gas emissions of UN system organizations consistent with accepted international standards; undertake efforts to reduce greenhouse gas emissions; analyze the cost implications and explore budgetary modalities of purchasing carbon offsets to eventually reach climate neutrality.”

 In an interview with PassBlue, UN Under Secretary-General for Operational Support Atul Khare described efforts the system is doing across the globe, such as treating and improving management of wastewater, using more efficient generators and installing solar-power panels at facilities as far-flung as New York and Bamako, Mali.